Muradhanki/Team-Profile-Generator/README.md

 **I WANT** a tool to generate a team profile,
 **SO THAT** I can easily organize and view information about my team members.

+Hi everyone!
+This is Muradhan.
+I am a construction project manager of 10 years whom always had an interest overt the IT industry.
+Finally decided to make the switch, and started the EdX's Front end development boot camp to switch his field of work.

+In this assignment, my task is to create a command-line application that dynamically generates a that generates Team Profile from a user's input using the Inquirer packageLinks to an external site..

 ## Installation
-Users can install the project by cloning the repository from GitHub and follow these steps to install the required dependencies:
+To install the necessary dependencies, users can clone the repository from GitHub and install the project by following these steps:

 1. Initialize the project:
 ```bash